InventoryTech/overlay_root.sh/README.md

 # overlay_root.sh
 Read-only root-fs for linux systems.
-This bash scrips allow for the root fs to be mounted as read only, all writes are make to a tmpfs in place of the disk.
+This bash scrips allow for the root fs to be mounted as read only, all writes are made to a tmpfs in place of the disk.

 This script has been forked from: https://wiki.psuter.ch/doku.php?id=solve_raspbian_sd_card_corruption_issues_with_read-only_mounted_root_partition